-All staff must exercise caution when asked to disclose any personal information to anyone other than the confirmed data subject and must consult the DPO.
+All staff must exercise caution when asked to disclose any personal information to anyone other than the confirmed data subject and must consult the Data Protection Officer.

-Staff must contact the Data Protection Officer for advice and authority before any access or disclosure is given or agreeing any other data request or exercise of an individual's rights transfer, the handling of the shared data will be subject to the terms of the recipient's privacy notices or privacy policy
+Staff must contact the Data Protection Officer for advice and authority before any access or disclosure is given or agreeing any other data request or exercise of an individual's rights.

 From time to time the College is required to share personal information with government and other agencies.
 Wherever possible, the College will make this clear in the Privacy Notices displayed or given at the point of collection.
-The College will ensure that data lawfully passed to government or other agencies is up to date and secure at the point of transfer, but after the
+The College will ensure that data lawfully passed to government or other agencies is up to date and secure at the point of transfer, but after the transfer, the handling of the shared data will be subject to the terms of the recipient's privacy notices or privacy policy.